Het Notite Boeck der Christelyckes Kercke op de Manner of Philips Burgh

-Het Notite Boeck der Christelyckes kercke op de Manner of Philips Burgh is a rare surviving record book of the Old Dutch Church of Sleepy Hollow in Sleepy Hollow, New York.
+Het Notite Boeck der Christelyckes kercke op de Manner of Philips Burgh (The Minute Book of the Christian Church of the Manor of Philipsburg) is a surviving record book (1715-1716) of the Old Dutch Church of Sleepy Hollow in Sleepy Hollow, New York.

-Abraham de Revier Sr. evidently kept a private memorandum book that is now lost to history, which was heavily drawn upon in 1715 by Dirck Storm to compose the church's history.
-The Old Dutch Church's book of records is one of the most important books in early American history—chronicling Dutch Colonial American village life in the English-ruled Province of New York.
+Abraham de Revier (either Sr. or Jr.) evidently kept a memorandum book that is now lost to history, which was heavily drawn upon by Dirck Storm in composing the church's history, "Het Notite Boeck der Christelyckes Kercke op de Manner of Philips Burgh."